uviclinux/uviclinux.ca/index.md

 ---
-title: uvic linux
+title: UVic Linux
-subtext: the homepage for the university of victoria's linux club
+subtext: The homepage for the University of Victoria's Linux Club.
 ---